 - Cruise lines

-In addition to the physical work conditions, marine technicians also have a medium level of social interaction.
+In addition to the physical work conditions, marine technicians also have a moderate level of social interaction.
 They are responsible for communicating with customers on the phone and face-to-face to keep them in the loop throughout the repair process.

 At times, they have to deal with customers who might be frustrated or confused, which requires great communication skills and a commitment to providing exceptional customer service.